 Then your business will give you as much joy for the next six months, and the next six months, and all the six months thereafter.

-Whether you’ll be joining us for this session of the workshop or not, I invite you to do some thinking on this topic today.
+I invite you to do some thinking on this topic today.
 What can you plan for to keep the happiness running high?

 It’s worth thinking about, and it’s a very rewarding exercise to do.